 \textit{Proof sketch.}\quad The proof proceeds analogously for all implications.
 We select a covariance matrix $\Sigma$ in the intersection of the two signature sets on the left-hand side of the implication, which also ensures $\Sigma \in F_G$.
 For this $\Sigma$, we obtain two Lyapunov equations (Eq.~\eqref{eq:lyapunov}).
 Each can be rescaled by an arbitrary scalar $a \in \mathbb{R}$, and their sum remains a valid Lyapunov equation.
 Such a rescaling, however, need not correspond to a valid OU model.
 We therefore choose the rescaling so that $D \in PDD_d$.
 To satisfy Definition~\ref{def:edge_signature_set} for the signature set on the right-hand side of the implication, we additionally ensure that the rescaling preserves $\operatorname{supp}(A) = E$ and yields the required $\operatorname{sign}(A_e)$.
 The full proof is provided in Appendix~\ref{sec:appendix_lemma_m0_implications}.

-\begin{remark} We emphasize that the key mechanism in the proof is the scale invariance of the Lyapunov equation: the drift matrix $A$ and the diffusion matrix $D$ can be rescaled while preserving both the OU model and the induced covariance matrix $\Sigma$.
+\begin{remark} We emphasise that the key mechanism in the proof is the scale invariance of the Lyapunov equation: the drift matrix $A$ and the diffusion matrix $D$ can be rescaled while preserving both the OU model and the induced covariance matrix $\Sigma$.
 Whereas existing approaches eliminate this freedom by fixing the scale, we exploit it.
-The rescaling is therefore not a nuisance but a structural feature that is utilized in our sign identifiability results. \end{remark}
+The rescaling is therefore not merely a nuisance but a structural feature that is utilised in our sign identifiability results. \end{remark}

-\begin{theorem}[$\mathcal{M}^{0}_e$ Criterion] Let $e\in E$ be an edge in graph $G=(V,E)$ and let $\Sigma\in\mathcal{M}^{p}_{G,e}$.
+\begin{theorem}[$\mathcal{M}^{0}$ Criterion] Let $e\in E$ be an edge in graph $G=(V,E)$ and let $\Sigma\in\mathcal{M}^{p}_{G,e}$.
 Then

 \end{theorem}